dd-radic/nabu/documentation/ArchitectureDesign.md

 #### File Structure
 <img src="./File_structure.svg">
 Figure 3: The diagram shows an overview of the structure of the GitHub project.
-Some paths (such as \nabu\server\routes) may be deprecated during development.
+Some paths highlighted in red (such as \nabu\server\routes) may be deprecated during development.
+Paths highlighted in green cannot be deprecated.